Desert: Flora

-Cacti are present in both North and South America with a post-Gondwana origin.
 Other xerophytic plants have developed similar strategies by a process known as convergent evolution.
 They limit water loss by reducing the size and number of stomata, by having waxy coatings and hairy or tiny leaves.
 Some are deciduous, shedding their leaves in the driest season, and others curl their leaves up to reduce transpiration.
-Others store water in succulent leaves or stems or in fleshy tubers.
+Others, such as aloes, store water in succulent leaves or stems or in fleshy tubers.

 Desert plants maximize water uptake by having shallow roots that spread widely, or by developing long taproots that reach down to deep rock strata for ground water.
 The saltbush in Australia has succulent leaves and secretes salt crystals, enabling it to live in saline areas.
 In common with cacti, many have developed spines to ward off browsing animals.

 Some desert plants produce seed which lies dormant in the soil until sparked into growth by rainfall.
 With annuals, such plants grow with great rapidity and may flower and set seed within weeks, aiming to complete their development before the last vestige of water dries up.
 For perennial plants, reproduction is more likely to be successful if the seed germinates in a shaded position, but not so close to the parent plant as to be in competition with it.
 Some seed will not germinate until it has been blown about on the desert floor to scarify the seed coat.
 The seed of the mesquite tree, which grows in deserts in the Americas, is hard and fails to sprout even when planted carefully.
 When it has passed through the gut of a pronghorn it germinates readily, and the little pile of moist dung provides an excellent start to life well away from the parent tree.
 The stems and leaves of some plants lower the surface velocity of sand-carrying winds and protect the ground from erosion.
 Even small fungi and microscopic plant organisms found on the soil surface (so-called cryptobiotic soil) can be a vital link in preventing erosion and providing support for other living organisms.
 Cold deserts often have high concentrations of salt in the soil.
 Grasses and low shrubs are the dominant vegetation here and the ground may be covered with lichens.
 Most shrubs have spiny leaves and shed them in the coldest part of the year.